 Storage Suggestions

-It is recommended to consume Mutabal dip fresh for the best taste and texture.
+It is recommended that Mutabal dip be consumed fresh for the best taste and texture.

 The leftovers can be stored in an airtight container in the refrigerator for up to 5 days.

-Mutabal can be frozen as well, but freezing may change in texture and flavor after it is thawed.
+Mutabal can also be frozen, but freezing may change in texture and flavor after thawing it.
 The dip may become watery or grainy, and the flavors may not be as vibrant as before freezing.

-If you do decide to freeze it, store it in an airtight container or freezer bag, and consume it within 2-3 months.
+If you decide to freeze it, store it in an airtight container or freezer bag and consume it within 2-3 months.
 When thawing, it is best to let it defrost in the refrigerator overnight.

 Ingredients